jbh/jbh.github.io/_posts/2015-10-30-BASH-on-IBM-i.md

 * The reader has a basic knowledge of [SSH](https://www.digitalocean.com/community/tutorials/understanding-the-ssh-encryption-and-connection-process){:target="_blank"} -->

-#### Why?
+### Why?
 What's the point?

-I get asked this question a lot when I bring up this subject.
+I get asked this question quite a bit when I bring up this subject.
 While I appreciate the benefits of using the "Green Screen" (prompting commands for parameters and help, speedy displays, easy to follow menus), there are also plenty of benefits to having a clean BASH environment.

-##### BASH vs BSH
+#### BASH vs BSH

 The IBM i has the [Bourne Shell (BSH)](https://en.wikipedia.org/wiki/Bourne_shell "Bourne Shell Wikipedia Article"){:target="_blank"} by default when you SSH in.
-While BSH works fine for normal tasks and is extendable to do pretty much anything BASH can, BASH offers some added benefits right out of the box that help create a faster and more efficient workflow.
-Some examples would be tab completion[^1] and command history and access to command scrolling with the up and down arrow keys[^2] to name a couple.
+In fact, IBM i ships with the [Korn, Bourne, and C Shells](http://www-01.ibm.com/support/knowledgecenter/ssw_ibm_i_71/rzalf/rzalfpase.htm?cp=ssw_ibm_i_71&lang=en){:target="blank"}.
+These are a great starting point, and while BSH works fine for normal tasks and is extendable to do pretty much anything BASH can, BASH offers some added benefits right out of the box that help create a faster and more efficient workflow.
+Some examples would be tab completion[^1] and command history as well as access to command scrolling with the up and down arrow keys[^2] to name a couple.

-#### YiPs & Open Source Binaries
+### YiPs & Open Source Binaries

 I have found [YiPs](http://yips.idevcloud.com/){:target="_blank"} to be a wonderful resource.
 The [YiPs Open Source Binaries](http://yips.idevcloud.com/wiki/index.php/PASE/OpenSourceBinaries){:target="_blank"} page is a great source for getting started with OSS on the IBM i.
 From there, one can read instructions for installing the GCC compiler, Git, PostgreSQL, and a few other tested RPMs.
 Since there are detailed posts on YiPs for installing these, I will try to focus more on tips and tricks and have [summarized step-by-step guides](#summarized-step-by-step-guides) for these installs toward the end of this post.

-#### BASH in all its glory
+### BASH in all its glory

-##### BASH on SSH login
+#### BASH on SSH login

 There are (at least) a couple of different ways to achieve having BASH on login.

-###### `sshd_confg` - Globally (not recommended)
+##### sshd_confg - Globally (not recommended)

 > This will make it so anyone that SSHs in will have BASH at login.
 More information can be found [here](http://www.itjungle.com/fhg/fhg091714-story01.html){:target="_blank"}